When I was in 7th grade, my U.S. history teacher gave my class the following advice:

 And even in important matters, you will experience lapses in your reasoning.
 What matters is that you recognize these lapses and try to avoid them in the future.

-Even Isaac Newton, genius that he was, was firmly convinced that alchemy was a legitimate pursuit.
+Even Isaac Newton, genius that he was, believed that alchemy was a legitimate pursuit.

 How has critical thinking helped you in and outside the classroom?
 Are there any important tips I missed?
-Share them in the comments.
+Share them in the comments or discuss them in the College Info Geek Community.